Zondax/golem/pkg/zdb/readme.md

 ## Configuration

 The `zdatabase` package can be configured through the `zdbconfig` package.
+OpenTelemetry instrumentation supports query parameter inclusion, query formatting (upper/lower/none/default), custom attributes, and metrics collection.
 Refer to [Configuration Documentation](docs/configuration.md) for more details.

 ## Support